Azure-Samples/ms-identity-docs-code-python/src/console-app-device-code/README.md

 ```
 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra tenant and the permissions or role required for managing app registrations in the tenant.
 - Python 3

 ## Setup

 ### 1. Register the app

-First, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the application.
+First, complete the steps in [Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the application.

 Use these settings in your app registration.